jshafer817/UbuntuTouch/README.md

 Ubuntu Touch for the HP Touchpad<br>
 Saucy from 09-11.1-2013 with all updates including unity from 09-11-2015 minus lxc<br>

-Android sources are from Milaq WITHOUT JCSullins Bluetooth fixes.
+Android sources are from Milaq WITHOUT JCSullins Bluetooth fixes.<br>
+Changed LIFTOFF_TIMEOUT in ts_srv.c<br>
+Changed cameraHAL.cpp<br>
+Changed main.mk for Ubuntu Touch to include /device/hp/tenderloin and vendor<br>
+Included tinyalsa patch from jcsullins<br>
+etc.<br>

 Download Ubuntu Touch, replace the folders from the "Source to compile" Folder.<br>
-It *should compile* as of 09-01-2013.
+It *should compile* as of 09-01-2013.<br>

 RamDisk Information:<br>
 The Touchpad uses LVM partitions.
 I had to compile e2label and lvm for the ramdisk to detect our partitions.
 I edited the touch script.
 Added udev rules, but removed dm-* from 60-persistent-storage.rules to get UUID's and Labels for the Data Partition to be DATAFS on every boot, no matter what.